SymbioticLab/FedScale/fedscale/core/execution/android/README.md

 ## Customize your own app

-1. If you want to use your own dataset, please put your data under `TrainTest/TrainSet` and `TrainTest/TestSet`, make sure that your label has the same format as my label file.
+1. If you want to use your own dataset, please put your data under `assets/TrainSet` and `assets/TestSet`, make sure that your label has the same format as my label file.
-   1. If you want to change the file/dir name under `TrainTest`, please make sure to change the corresponding config in `assets` attribute inside `TrainTest/conf.json`.
+   1. If you want to change the file/dir name under `assets`, please make sure to change the corresponding config in `assets` attribute inside `assets/conf.json`.
-   2. If you want to change the name of `TrainTest`, you should change `assetsDir` at L485 in `com.taobao.android.mnndemo.FLExecutor`.
-2. If you want to use your own model for **image classification**, please either change `channel`, `width` and `height` inside `TrainTest/conf.json` to your own input and change `num_classes` to your own classes, or override these attributes when sending `CLIENT_TRAIN` request.
+2. If you want to use your own model for **image classification**, please either change `channel`, `width` and `height` inside `assets/conf.json` to your own input and change `num_classes` to your own classes, or override these attributes when sending `CLIENT_TRAIN` request.
 3. If you want to use your own model for tasks other than image classification, you may need to write your own JNI C++ trainer and tester.
 Please refer to [MNN](https://github.com/alibaba/MNN) for further development guide.
-You may also need to change `channel`, `width` and `height` inside `TrainTest/conf.json` to your own input and change or remove `num_classes`.
+You may also need to change `channel`, `width` and `height` inside `assets/conf.json` to your own input and change or remove `num_classes`.
 4. Please note that MNN does not support DropOut and will SegFault during training.
 MNN may have other potential bugs.

 ----